jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 Inoculating

 - Inoculating (Putting the stock culture into the saltwater to make your culture) must be done in biosafety cabinet
-- There are two ways that inoculating may be done, by adding the
+- There are two ways to inoculate:
+	- individually adding the saltwater, algae, and F/2 media into the new glassware
+	- adding saltwater that already has F/2 media in it to the algae
+- Individually adding saltwater, algae, and F/2 into the new glassware:

-- If moving algae into a 1000 mL flask:
+	- If moving algae from stock culture into a 1000 mL flask:
-	- Make sure the 1000 mL is autoclaved and UV sterilized for fifteen minutes
+		- Make sure the 1000 mL flask is autoclaved and UV sterilized for fifteen minutes
 		- Add 495 mL of 25 psu/20 psu autoclaved saltwater to the 1000 mL flask
 		- Add 5 mL of the algae to the 1000 mL flask
 		- Add 56 uL of F/2 media to the 1000 mL flask
-- If moving algae into a 2400 mL flask:
+	- If moving algae from stock culture into a 2400 mL flask:
 		- Make sure the 2400 mL flask is autoclaved and UV sterilized for fifteen minutes
 		- Add 1960 mL of 25 psu/20 psu autoclaved saltwater to the 2400 mL flask
 		- Add 40 mL of the algae to the 2400 mL flask
 		- Add 258 uL of F/2 media to the 2400 mL flask
 	- If moving algae into a 20 L carboy:
 		- Make sure the 20 L carboy is autoclaved and UV sterilized for fifteen minutes
 		- Add 9.5 L of 25 psu/20 psu autoclaved saltwater to the 20 L carboy
 		- Add 500 mL of the algae to the 20 L carboy
 		- Add 1.29 mL of F/2 media
+- Adding saltwater that already has F/2 media in it to the algae
+	- For every 1000 mL of saltwater, add 1 mL of F/2 media

 Materials for connecting culture to airway system: